 This restaurant has won a multitude of awards over recent years.
 It delivers some of the finest Thai food in the city, but is located away from the CBD and trendy inner-east and inner-west suburbs.

-Instead, you’ll find Khao Pla, in the unassuming suburb of Chatswood, on the north side of the harbour and it has a well-earned burgeoning reputation for authentic and spicy Thai food.
+Instead, you’ll find Khao Pla, in the unassuming suburb of Chatswood, on the north side of the harbour.
+Whilst not blessed with Harbour views, Chatswood has a burgeoning reputation for authentic and spicy Thai food.

-The dishes that tantalise tastebuds are prepared by head chef, Pla, who has worked in some of the top Asian restaurants around Aus
+The dishes that tantalise the tastebuds come from head chef, Pla.
+It’s no surprise to learn that Pla has worked in some of the top Asian restaurants around Australia.

-They only utilise fresh ingredients in their curries and their focus on house-made pastes ensures that your flavoursome experience is maximised.
+This is a restaurant where only fresh ingredients make it into their curries.
+What’s more, all of their pastes are made in-house.
 The pork ribs are fabulous (and have won awards) and indeed the restaurant won Best Thai in 2016’s Gourmet Traveller Guide.

-The food is a mix of traditional Thai food created using innovative, modern techniques (and plenty of spices) to create a unique collection of Thai flavours.
+The food is a mix of traditional Thai favourites, created using innovative, modern techniques (and plenty of spices) to create a unique collection of plates.
 The dishes are beautifully balanced, the portions are generous and the prices are very reasonable.

 Opening Hours: Mon — Sun: 11pm — 10pm